grypesc/SEED/README.md

 ```bash
 python cifar50x2.sh
 ```
+To lower the number of parameters as in Tab.5 use ```--network resnet 20 --shared 2```.
+You can also add parameter pruning as in DER.

 If you would like to cooperate on improving the method, please contact me via LinkedIn or Facebook, I have several ideas.